gbeckers/Darr/README.rst

 memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases.
-Save and use your numeric arrays and metadata with one line of code while making sure that long-term and tool-independent accessibility is ensured.
+Save and use your numeric arrays and metadata with one line of code while easy, long-term and tool-independent accessibility is ensured.

 To avoid tool-specific data formats, dArray is exclusively based on a combination of flat binary and text files.
 It automatically saves a clear